Lie algebra configuration pairing: The Configuration Pairing with Graph Coalgebras

-We begin with the analog of Proposition~\ref{P:prelie ker}.
 The following proposition appears in \cite{Sinh06.2} as Proposition~1.6 and Theorem~1.8.
 Due to its importance and simplicity, we include an outline of the proof.

-\begin{proposition} $\ker(\eta_G)$ is generated by local arrow-reversing and Arnold expressions of graphs:
+\begin{proposition} $\ker(\eta_G)$ is spanned by local arrow-reversing and Arnold expressions of graphs:

-where $ $, $ $, and $ $ are vertices in a graph which is fixed outside of the indicated area. \end{proposition} \begin{proof} By a computation using Corollary~\ref{C:graph geom conf}, the above expressions are in $\ker(\eta_G)$.
+where $ $, $ $, and $ $ are vertices in graphs which are identical outside of the indicated area. \end{proposition} \begin{proof}[Proof Sketch] By a computation using Proposition~\ref{P:graph geom conf} similar to the proof of Proposition~\ref{P:prelie graft}, the above expressions are in $\ker(\eta_G)$.

-To show that these span the entire kernel, note that modulo local arrow-reversing and Arnold, all graphs are linear combinations of ``long'' graphs, of the form $ $, and recall that modulo anti-symmetry and Jacobi all Lie brackets are linear combinations of right-normed Lie bracket expressions $[b_1,[-,\cdots [-,-]]]$ where $b_1$ is a fixed generator.
-A short computation using Corollary~\ref{C:graph geom conf} shows that the ``long'' graphs above pair perfectly under $\langle-,-\rangle$ with right-normed Lie brackets.
-Since right-normed Lie brackets span $\Lie V$, arrow-reversing and Arnold expressions must span $\ker(\eta_G)$. \end{proof}
+To show that these span the entire kernel, note that modulo local arrow-reversing and Arnold relations, all graphs are linear combinations of ``long'' graphs, of the form $ $, and recall that modulo the anti-symmetry and Jacobi relations all Lie brackets are linear combinations of right-normed Lie bracket expressions $[b_1,[-,\cdots [-,-]]]$ where $b_1$ is some chosen basis element in the graph / bracket expression.
+A short computation using Proposition~\ref{P:graph compat} shows that such ``long'' graphs pair perfectly under $\langle-,-\rangle$ with these right-normed Lie brackets (recall Example~\ref{E:alt comp}).
+Since right-normed Lie brackets span $\Lie V$ the local arrow-reversing and Arnold relations used above must span $\ker(\eta_G)$ (applying Corollary~\ref{C:graph surj}). \end{proof}